 Younger generations have caught on to this idea, seeing the benefits of eliminating ties to unnecessary items, sharing where possible to remain financially unattached and more able to live for now.

 Let’s face it – when it comes down to it, the true essence of life is based on our experiences.
+That means that being rich in experiences is new wealth.
 Sometimes, just sometimes, we have to allow ourselves the little joys in life and put our money worries on hold for a little while, and just live life.

 You don’t get to the end of your life regretting unimportant money choices, but rather what you didn’t do when you had the chance, the things you could have seen, tasted and enjoyed, but put off.
 We most certainly will not be sad we didn’t spend more time in the office working overtime, so bear that in mind from time to time, as you burn the candle at both ends.

 Travel is the only thing you buy that makes you richer

 Think about this one a little bit.
 It’s so true!
 Traveling is all about discovering the unknown, living adventures and getting out of your comfort zone.
 Nothing good ever came from comfortable and travel is the proof of that.
 Travel gives you the opportunity to see things with new eyes, heightening your senses and making you more receptive to its benefits.
 Start planning your next trip!
 What about visiting Barcelona?